jesusoctavioas/deploy-template-5mins/README.md

 made available to your app for use: `S3_BUCKET`, `S3_BUCKET_DOMAIN` and `S3_BUCKET_REGIONAL_DOMAIN`.

 You will need to use your AWS credentials in addition to the S3 Bucket name for uploading content.

+### Using the SMTP Service

+AWS SES provides SMTP service.
+This service is made available to your webapp if you declare the `SMTP_FROM` variable.

+`SMTP_FROM` is an email address that is the sender of emails by your webapp.
+AWS SES will require this email to be verified.
+In sandbox mode, the recipient emails also need to be verified.
+To turn off sandbox mode, please log in to your AWS console and configure SES.

+### Using the Redis Cluster

+If you declare `REDIS_NODE_TYPE` with a value defined [here](https://aws.amazon.com/elasticache/pricing/), a Redis cluster will be provisioned for your application.

+Once provisioned, the environment variables `REDIS_ADDRESS`, `REDIS_PORT` and `REDIS_AVAILABILITY_ZONE` are made available to your webapp.

 ### Providing Custom Environment Variables to Webapp